MungoMeng/Panorama-OpticalFlow/README.md

 ### Requirements for input photos
-Our algorithm requires the camera to rotate horizontally around a vertical rotation axis, or require multiple cameras around an axis on the same horizontal plane to capture photos at various angles at the same time.
+Our algorithm requires the camera to rotate horizontally around a vertical rotation axis, or requires multiple cameras around an axis on the same horizontal plane to capture photos at various angles at the same time.
-Besides, it’s also necessary to set a vertical camera to get the scene information in the vertical direction (see Figure bwlow).
+Besides, it’s also necessary to set a vertical camera to get the scene information in the vertical direction (see Figure below).

 ![Input_requirement](https://github.com/MungoMeng/Panorama_OpticalFlow/blob/master/Figure/Input_requirement.png)

 Our code needs 6 photos with overlap as input.
 Among them, 1 photo is captured by a vertical camera and is named `top.tif`, other 5 photos are captured by horizontal cameras and are named from `1.tif` to `5.tif`.
 All these 6 photos should be put into the same address.
 Before fed into this program, these 6 photos need to be pre-processed with distortion/chromaticity correction and a coarse registration.
-This part can be finished with many existing software package (e.g. [Hugin](http://hugin.sourceforge.net/)) and is not included in this repository.
+This part can be finished with many existing packages (e.g. [Hugin](http://hugin.sourceforge.net/)) and is not included in this repository.

 ### Build and Run